 - What are the Different Types of (Point of Sale) POS?

 - How Does a Point of Sale system work?

-- Difference between on-premise POS and Cloud-based POS?
+- What is the Difference Between On-Premise POS and Cloud-based POS?

-- What is a Point of Sale (POS) System Software?
+- How to Choose the Best Point of Sale Software?

 - Features of Point of Sale Software

 - How to Keep the POS System Secure from Cyber Attacks?